shaloo/docs.arcana/includes/text-snippets/cognito_config_steps.md

 !!! warning

       Some of the authentication provider configuration steps are performed using the [AWS Management Console](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-idp-settings.html), whereas the others use the {{config.extra.arcana.dashboard_name}}.
-After configuring AWS Cognito, simply [integrate the app]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) with the {{config.extra.arcana.sdk_name}}, initialize the `AuthProvider`, and only then add code in the app to use the {{config.extra.arcana.sdk_name}} functions for enabling authenticated users to sign blockchain transactions using the {{config.extra.arcana.wallet_name}}.
+After configuring AWS Cognito, simply [[index-integrate-app|integrate the app]] with the {{config.extra.arcana.sdk_name}}, initialize the `AuthProvider`, and only then add code in the app to use the {{config.extra.arcana.sdk_name}} functions for enabling authenticated users to sign blockchain transactions using the {{config.extra.arcana.wallet_name}}.

 ## Step 1: Get Redirect URI